 Can a Part-Time Employee Be Paid a Salary?

-Know exceptions to the rule.
+- Know exceptions to the rule.
 There are several exceptions to minimum wage standards, including full-time students and workers with disabilities.
 Consult with a local attorney to see if you have a worker who qualifies.

-Avoid off-the-clock volunteering.
-Ministries should avoid the practice of allowing non-exempt employees—whether paid a salary or an hourly wage—to volunteer to work unpaid, job-related hours to help save the ministry money.
-Even if this is well-intentioned, the ministry could end up owing back pay for regular and overtime hours, tax withholdings, and steep penalties if an employee’s pay falls below minimum wage.
+- Avoid off-the-clock volunteering.
+Ministries should avoid the practice of allowing non-exempt employees—whether paid a salary or an hourly wage—to volunteer to work unpaid job-related hours to help save the ministry money.
+Even if this is well-intentioned and the worker is willing, the ministry could end up owing back pay, tax withholdings, and steep penalties if an employee’s pay falls below minimum wage.